SilaEsme/chatbot-jobassistant/README.md

-# chatbot-jobassistant
-BDVO Final Project.
-This is chatbot that takes user's information and find a job for the user.
+# chatbot app for taking your informations and suggest proper jobs to you